 NiRA’s Constitution was adopted by Stakeholders, at a meeting held on March 28, 2006.
 A Board of Trustees (BoT) was elected among the stakeholders with Dr Isaac A. Odeyemi as the pioneer Chairman, shortly after the adoption of the Constitution.
 By May 1, 2007, the first Executive Board of NIRA was elected with Engr.
 Ndukwe Kalu of blessed memory leading a 10-man Board.

 NiRA adopted the 3-R model (Registry > Registrar > Registrant) of operation in the operation and management of the .ng ccTLD.
 The implication of this is that NiRA does not handle the registration of domain names directly.
 Registrations can only be done through NiRA Accredited Registrars.
 These Registrars are certified by NiRA to facilitate the registration, transfer, renewal, and modification of registration data for customers that apply for .ng domain names.
-NiRA has Ninety One (91) Accredited Registrars as of March 2022.
+NiRA has One Hundred (100) Accredited Registrars as of August 2023.
 The Registrars are allowed to appoint Resellers for their operations.

 An initial call to interested companies, both resident in Nigeria and in the diaspora, to become pioneer registrars was done in April 2008.
 After a painstaking evaluation process by the NiRA Registrar Accreditation Committee, the Executive Board approved the appointment of twenty-nine (29) Pioneer Registrars for the .ng Registry, at the various levels (Platinum, Gold, Silver, and Standard) in October 2008.
 Since then, Applications are received from organisations that want to become NiRA Accredited Registrars on a regular basis.
 NiRA’s Policy does not limit the number of certified Registrars.